ulterify/ofxstatement-nl-triodos/README.rst

 Triodos BE plugin for ofxstatement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This project provides  an `ofxstatement`_ plugin for converting the Belgian Triodos bank's CSV format statements to OFX.
+This project provides  an `ofxstatement`_ plugin for converting the German Triodos bank's CSV format statements to OFX.
+Incidentally, the German GLS Bank seems to use the same csv structure, so this script could be used as well.
+Just keep in mind that Triodos' Swift Code is inserted in every resulting OFX.

 `ofxstatement`_ is a tool to convert proprietary bank statement to OFX format,
 suitable for importing to GnuCash.
 Plugin for ofxstatement parses a